mquinson/retrogames/wiki/Home.md

 challenging to intermediate and advanced learners too ;)

-You also need a working environment with Python3 and [a decent code editor](A-decent-code-editor.md).
+You also need a working environment with Python3 and [a decent code editor](A-decent-code-editor).
 You can choose to use whichever environment you want, but I will only be able to [help you with Linux](Installing-Python3-on-Linux) questions as it is the only systems that I really know.
 It does NOT mean that you have to install